 To plan for poetry lesson the teacher has to read the poem thoroughly several times to understand the internal meaning or hidden meaning of the poem.
-Then divide the stanza according to the length of the poem keeping in view duration, periods allotted, and mental level of the learners.
-To explain the vocabulary, situations, flashcards, new paper clippings, roller board can be used.
-The teacher has to concentrate on the central ideas given by the poet, emotions, rhyming words, descriptions and vocabulary.
+Then the teacher should divide the stanza according to the length of the poem keeping in view duration, periods allotted, and mental level of the learners.
+To explain flashcards, news paper clippings, roller board can be used.
+The teacher has to concentrate on the central ideas given by the poet, emotions, rhyming words, description and vocabulary.

-4.4.4 Procedure to Teach Poetry - Herbertian Model
+4.4.4 Procedure of Teaching Poetry - Herbertian Model

-- A. General aims and Objectives
+- General aims and objectives

-- B. Specific objectives
+- Specific objectives

-- C. Learning outcomes
+- Learning outcomes

-- D. Steps
+- Steps